Cost per Hire

 total # of hires

 Cost per Hire (CPH)

-Tracking CPH helps Human Resources Managers create budgets and adhere to them.
-It’s easier to allocate the right budget to the right activities, if you consistently quantify your recruiting expenses.
+Tracking Cost per Hire helps hiring teams create recruitment budgets and stick to them.
+It’s easier to allocate the right budget to the right activities if you consistently quantify your recruiting expenditure.

 Sticking too much to optimizing cost per hire can affect quality of hire.
 The best people might be expensive or take longer to acquire, but they’re a guarantee for long-term success.
 For example, if you notice that cost per hire has tripled since the beginning of the year, it wouldn’t necessarily be a bad thing.
 You might have hired better (and more highly paid) recruiters, or advertised in paid (instead of free) job boards, which can result in better hires, despite their cost.